Welcome to Part 11 of the Bearded Dragon Care Sheet: Acquiring Your First Bearded Dragon!

 Bearded dragons are really very simple to take care of – just supply an appropriate habitat, feed them the right foods, keep them and their home clean, and interact with them as much as possible.
 That’s really it in a nutshell!

 But there are some costs to keeping them healthy and happy.
 First, you will need a habitat.
 These can range anywhere from free to several hundred dollars, depending on how elaborate a setup you want (and your budget, of course).

-The typical commercially-purchased habitat sized for an adult will run around $100 – $200.
-You also have the option to build an enclosure yourself, check out craiglist, or your local newspaper for used enclosures.
+The typical commercially-purchased habitat sized for an adult will run anywhere from $100 – $600 USD.
+There is the option to build an enclosure yourself.
+Check out craiglist, or the local newspaper, for pre-owned enclosures.